top of page

 How much can I charge for rent?

 The HCV program does not impose a fixed limit on rent; however, it aims to ensure that the initial rent is affordable for the participant.
 The Housing Authority pays market rates to landlords renting to tenants with a Housing Choice Voucher.
-To determine how much we can approve for your unit, we will compare your unit to similar
+To determine how much we can approve for your unit, we will compare your unit to similar non-assisted units that have recently been rented in your neighborhood.

 Who is responsible for the security deposit?